Faeshal/Faeshal.github.io/source/_posts/How_to_Pass_AWS_&_GCP_Global_Certifications.md

 On 2024 my target is to get 2 [**Azure**](https://learn.microsoft.com/en-us/credentials/) certifications cause my current company is very massive using Azure technology lately.
 Hope the target achieved so i can share about azure exam here too.
 Hope you also pass whatever certification you are going to take, the important thing is don't forget to set your target, keep learning & keep adapting in IT industry.
 Good luck 💪👋

-### Update (5 march 2024) 🚨
+## Update (5 march 2024) 🚨

 On 5 march 2024 there is an urgent company need.
 I must skip Azure cert preparation for take [AWS Devops Engineer Professional Exam](https://aws.amazon.com/certification/certified-devops-engineer-professional/).
-I didn't expect that, very not confident to take that exam cause the exam was extremely difficult.
+I didn't expect that, very not confident to take that exam cause the exam was extremely difficult & expensive $333 USD including tax.
 Fortunately I passed, Alhamdulillah.

 ![cert](https://i.postimg.cc/DfNmZcht/AWS-Certified-Dev-Ops-Engineer-Professional-certificate-page-0001.jpg)